sschuhmi/sschuhmi.github.io/_posts/2026-07-06-OperationalizingMLwithAWS.md

 Moreover, the next figure shows the taken concurrency settings to be able to react on temporarily high-throughput, low-latency situations where many parallel calls on the Lambda function are performed.

+In AWS Lambda, concurrency refers to the number of function instances that can execute simultaneously.
+By default, Lambda automatically creates execution environments when requests arrive.
+If no initialized execution environment is available, Lambda must create a new one, resulting in a so-called cold start.
+During a cold start, AWS has to provision resources, initialize the runtime environment, load the function code, and execute all initialization logic before the actual request can be processed.
+This introduces additional latency for the affected invocation.

+To reduce this latency, AWS provides the Provisioned Concurrency feature.
+Provisioned Concurrency maintains a predefined number of pre-initialized Lambda execution environments that are ready to process requests immediately.
+As a result, requests can be served without experiencing cold-start delays.

+The value 30 was chosen primarily as a demonstration of the operational deployment capabilities of AWS Lambda rather than because a workload analysis indicated a need for 30 concurrent requests.
+For a real production system, the Provisioned Concurrency value would typically be determined based on expected traffic levels, response-time requirements, and cost considerations, which is beyond the scope of this work.

 ![Fig17](https://github.com/sschuhmi/sschuhmi.github.io/blob/main/_posts/img/2026-07_MLE-Cap/05-LambdaConcurrency.jpg?raw=true)
 <p align="center" style="text-align:center, text-style:italic">
 Fig. 17: Lambda Concurrency Settings